opengisch/QField-docs/documentation/get-started/tutorials/create-project-qfc.en.md

         conflict resolution parameters, and project file safety restrictions.
     4. Pick your initialization template configuration:

-        - **Create an empty project:** Sets up a clean project folder environment without base imagery layers.
+        - **Create an empty project:** Sets up a clean project folder environment without a basemap.
         - **Use a basic template:** Allows you to bundle a built-in background layer (OpenStreetMap Standard by default, or a custom tile server URL) and customize your target workspace boundaries by selecting a coordinates bounding box via the **Project extent map window**.

         ![Template Project](../../assets/images/project_organization_03_template.png)

     5. Click **Create** at the bottom right.
     The completed skeleton will populate on your profile's project dashboard.

-## Option 2: Create from an XLSForm Spreadsheet (Web UI Upload)
+### Option 2: Create from an XLSForm Spreadsheet (Web UI Upload)
 :material-web: Web Interface

-For deployment workflows relying on spreadsheets for [form configuration](https://xlsform.org/), QFieldCloud can compile tabular data collection forms directly into structurally complete QGIS projects containing relational data schemas.
+For deployment workflows relying on spreadsheets for [form configuration](https://xlsform.org/), QFieldCloud can compile tabular data collection forms directly into complete QGIS projects containing relational data schemas.

 !!! note